-Ring Alarm vs. All New SimpliSafe: Which is the better buy?
+Ring Alarm vs SimpliSafe: Which is the better buy?

 If you already have Ring’s video doorbells and cameras, then it would make sense that you buy Ring Alarm as it works well with other Ring products and a limited number of connected devices.
 SimpliSafe’s biggest weak point is that it does not integrate well with other connected devices.
 In fact, after all these years, SimpliSafe only offers integration with Nest Thermostat, and even that is limited.
 The integration allows you to set your Nest Learning Thermostat to home or away mode when you arm or disarm your SimpliSafe system.

 However, if you do not care about these integrations, then SimpliSafe offers you the widest protection from both theft and environmental threats.
 Ring does not offer temperature sensors and glass break sensors.
 It also does not offer a smoke and carbon monoxide detector but a listener instead.
 Meaning, you need to have a working smoke and carbon monoxide detector for the listener to do its job.

 When it comes to cameras, the SimpliCam sells for $99 and works just like any ordinary security camera.
 At that price, you can buy the first generation Ring Video Doorbell and make your front door extra safe.
 Meanwhile, Ring also offers motion and sound triggered security cameras and floodlight camera for a little bit more.